UnforgivenPL/help-me-decide/rough_specs.md

 * if all values are numbers, feature is a number
 * otherwise, a feature is a single value and all encountered values are considered a set of possible values

+all possible values must begin with a letter or a number (currently only `< > ! -` are strictly forbidden, but just for the future anything non-letter/non-digit is disallowed)

 note that it is thus impossible for a feature to be guessed as a free text

 # selection narrowing